-The top-side driver is based on the bootstrapped circuit of Figure 6, and cannot be switched on indefinitely.
-The bootstrap capacitor ( $1\mu F$ ) relies on being pulled to ground by the bottom-side output to recharge.
+The to sign white bootstrapped circuit of Figure 6, and cannot be switched on indefinitely.
+The bootstrap capacitor $(1\mu F)$ relies on being pulled to ground by the bottom-side output to recharge.
 This limits the maximum duty cycle to slightly less than 100%.